 I first took my eldest daughter to Las Vegas when she was two years old.
 On that first trip we spent 3 days in Vegas and you can read that itinerary here.
-Since then we’ve returned two times, at the start of our Southwest road trip and during our week long Nevada road trip.
-Through these three visits we’ve done a lot and these are our favorite things to do in Las Vegas with kids.
+Since then we’ve returned three times, at the start of our Southwest road trip (itinerary here), during our week long Nevada road trip (itinerary here), and at the end of our Southern Utah Road trip.
+Through these four visits we’ve done a lot and these are our favorite things to do in Las Vegas with kids.

 Things to do in Las Vegas with Kids on the Strip

 When most people think of the Las Vegas strip they assume kids don’t belong there.
 While some areas can get a little wild when the sun goes down there are plenty of kid friendly activities on the strip.